AUSTRALIAN MADE

 Food allergies or food sensitivities will also cause your dog to itch.
 The best way to know if it’s a food allergy that your dog is experiencing is to check if they are itching their ears and paws more than another part of their body.
 It will often be paired with gastrointestinal symptoms if food is the cause.

-Environmental allergies include dust, pollen and mold.
-This kind of allergy causes atopic reactions in a dog, otherwise known as atopic dermatitis or hotspots.
+Environmental allergies include dust, pollen and mould.
+This kind of allergy causes atopic reactions in a dog, otherwise known as atopic dermatitis or hot spots.

 Skin allergies pose a risk of secondary infection if not treated.